Logo

 Benedetto Croce did not agree with John Locke about the nature of liberty.

-Benedetto Croce believed that liberty is not a natural right but an earned right that arises out of continuing historical struggle for its maintenance.
+Benedetto Croce believed that liberty is not a natural right but an earned right that arises out of the continuing historical struggle for its maintenance.

 Benedetto Croce defined civilization as the "continual vigilance" against barbarism, and liberty conformed to his ideal for civilization as it allows one to experience the full potential of life.

-In Etica e politica, Benedetto Croce defines liberalism as an ethical conception of life that rejects dogmatism and favors diversity, and in the name of liberty and free choice of the individual, is hostile to the authoritarianism of fascism, communism, and the Catholic Church.
+In Etica e politica, Benedetto Croce defines liberalism as an ethical conception of life that rejects dogmatism and favours diversity, and in the name of liberty and free choice of the individual, is hostile to the authoritarianism of fascism, communism, and the Catholic Church.

 In contrast to the socialists, who Benedetto Croce viewed as part of modernity along with liberals, his condemnation of reactionaries is unremittingly harsh.